-Mr. Tatelbaum is active in community and civic affairs having served for six years as a member of the Board of Friends of WLRN (NPR and PBS for South Florida), and also having served as Treasurer for one year and Chair of the Board for two years.
+Mr. Tatelbaum is active in the community and civic affairs having served for six years as a member of the Board of Friends of WLRN (NPR and PBS for South Florida), and also has served as Treasurer for one year and Chair of the Board for two years.
 As a result of that service, in 2012 he received the Arts Hero Award Issued by the Arts & Business Council of Miami, and in 2013 he received the Best of Miami 2013 award by "Miami Today" for service to the arts in South Florida.
 Mr. Tatelbaum currently serves on the Board and Executive Committee of South Florida PBS (WPBT, WXEL, and the Health Channel) while also serving as the Board’s Budget and Finance Committee chair.
-Mr. Tatelbaum also serves on the Board of Hispanic Unity of Florida, where he is the immediate past Board Chair.
+Mr. Tatelbaum also is a Board member emeritus of Hispanic Unity of Florida, where he was a past Board Chair.
 He is pro bono counsel for the Rio Vista Civic Association.
 Until its merger, Mr. Tatelbaum was a Board member and pro bono legal counsel for the Florida Center for Investigative Reporting.

 Outside of the practice of law, after having completed the requisite courses at Clown U. in New York, Mr. Tatelbaum has each year since 2011 participated as a clown in the annual Macy’s Thanksgiving Day Parade, and on weekends, enjoys golf and motorcycle riding.

 Member, Editorial Board, Maryland Law Review (1965-1966)